Psy.D. Program Admission Application Requirements and Information

 Berkeley, CA 94704

-- A minimum undergraduate grade point average (GPA) of 3.0 and/or graduate school grade point average (GPA) of 3.4 is required for admission.
+- A minimum undergraduate grade point average (GPA) of 3.0 or graduate school grade point average (GPA) of 3.4 is required for admission.
 Applicants that do not meet our minimum GPA requirement can still be accepted under exceptional circumstances.
 Appeals for waiver of this requirement should be made through our online application.

-- Official results of the Graduate Record Examinations (GRE) General Test covering Verbal Reasoning, Quantitative Reasoning and Analytical Writing.
+- Official results of the Graduate Record Examination (GRE) General Test covering Verbal Reasoning, Quantitative Reasoning and Analytical Writing.
 GRE scores are required for admission.
 Test results must be received to complete the application.
 (If you have taken the GRE in the past five years, you do not need to take it again.
 Contact the GRE Board at 1-888-473-7267 or www.gre.org and ask to have your test scores sent to the Wright.
 The Wright Institute's GRE code is 3057.)

 - There are three prerequisite courses:Statistics